 I specialise in qualitative research, exploring the experiences of non-heterosexual individuals, using theories from psychology, sociology and cultural studies.
 My work focuses on the impact of the internet and the role of community participation for these individuals.
 I am currently developing a monograph looking at the experiences of non-heterosexual men who engage in kinky sexual practices with Oxford University Press.

 I have conducted research into the kink activity of pup play, framing the socio-sexual activity as a form of leisure and documenting how the pup community have adopted social networking sites to form online communities.
-I have also adopted a leisure framework to frame pornography as a tool for enjoyment, education and exploration.
+I have also published on the experiences of bisexual individuals and people with non-exclusive sexualitiies.

 - Wignall, L., 2019.
 Pornography Use by Kinky Gay Men – A Qualitative Approach.
 Journal of Positive Sexuality.

 - Wignall, L., 2017.
 The Sexual Use of a Social Networking Site: The Case of Pup Twitter.
 Sociological Research Online, 22 (3), 21-37.

 - Wignall, L. and McCormack, M., 2017.
 An exploratory study of a new kink activity: pup play.
 Archives of Sexual Behavior, 46 (3), 801-811.

 - McCormack, M., Wignall, L. and Morris, M., 2016.
 Gay guys using gay language: friendship, shared values and the intent-context-effect matrix.
 BRITISH JOURNAL OF SOCIOLOGY, 67 (4), 747-767.

 - Wignall, L. and McCormack, M., 2016.
 Enjoyment, Exploration and Education: Understanding the Consumption of Pornography among Young Men with Non-Exclusive Sexual Orientations.
 Sociology (Sage), 51 (5), 975-991.